GOFIRST-Robotics/Ri3D-2025/README.md

 Our robot subsystems include:
 1) **Drivetrain:** We chose to use a mecanum drive this year for better maneuverability compared to tank drive, and our available drivetrain commands include driving a specific distance, turning to a specific angle using a NavX gyroscope, and autonomously aiming at an Apriltag target and driving within range of it.
 2) **Elevator:** The elevator subsystem raises and lowers and has an end effector that is responsible for scoring the coral game elements.
 3) **Intake:** The intake subsystem is responsible for collecting Algae game elements from the floor.
-We chose to go with an intake roller powered by a NEO 550 motor, and it is actuated in and out using another NEO 550 motor heavily geared down.
+We chose to go with an intake roller powered by a NEO 550 motor, and it is actuated in and out a NEO motor heavily geared down.
 4) **Climber:** Our climber is _____TBD_______.
 We are still working on it!
 5) **Vision:** We are running a Photonvision pipeline on an Orange Pi 5 to detect Apriltags, and we can track and follow either the nearest Apriltag or an Apriltag with a specific ID.
 6) **LED Subsystem:** We wrote code for controlling RGB LED strips using a REV Blinkin LED driver to add some extra bling to our robot!